NEW CHANGES IN EFFECT!

 Q: What happens if I don’t clear my sidewalk?

-- If you are along a designated School Zone Collector Road and you have a sidewalk, you are required to clear it.
-If you don't you may receive a fine and/or an Order to Remedy to complete the snow removal.
+1. If you have a sidewalk, you are required to clear it.
+For the 2023-2024 winter season, the City will be doing soft enforcement which means people will receive warnings for first offences.
+If you don't do the work after receiving a warning, you may receive a fine and/or an Order to Remedy to complete the snow removal.
 If you don't pay the fine you could end up being summoned to court.
 If you don't comply with an order to remedy, the City may have the work done and bill it back to you.
 Unpaid bills may also be added to property taxes.

 Q: My property is along the walking path, do I need to clear the snow?

-- The city will be clearing the ASPHALT portions of the new walking path only.
+1. The city will be clearing the ASPHALT portions of the new walking path only.
 Any existing concrete sidewalks that are considered connector routes to help people get from one part of the asphalt path to another (such as Bridger, the concrete portion of LaRocque, and the section of 3rd Street E from 4th Ave up to Highway #55).
 These areas will not be cleared by the city.
-We encourage property owners along these routes to shovel those sidewalks.
+Property owners along these routes are now required to clear those sidewalks.

 Q: If I can't clear my sidewalk, where can I get help?